Navigating Difficult Family Relationships During The Holidays

 Conclusion

 Navigating difficult family relationships during the holidays can be challenging, but with preparation and mindfulness, it’s possible to approach this season with resilience.
 Remember, you have the right to protect your mental well-being and set boundaries that feel comfortable for you.
-By preparing for the stressors, setting boundaries, and focusing on the moments that bring you joy, you can take back control of your holiday experience.
+By preparing for the stressors, setting boundaries, and focusing on the moments that bring you joy, you can regain control of your holiday experience.
 And if you need help, don’t hesitate to reach out to a therapist or supportive friend—after all, it is the season for peace and joy.